DanMcGann/jrl/README.md

 ## Format Design Decisions / Conventions

 #### JSON
 JRL is defined around the JSON standard to provide a platform agnostic dataset format.
-Unlike a specialized formats like ROS-bags JSON files are simple text files that can be read by any platform, and most (if not all) modern programming languages provide support (potentially through libraries) for JSON parsing to make it easy to read and work with JRL datasets in your preferred development environment.
+Unlike a specialized formats like ROS-bags, JSON files are simple text files that can be read by any platform, and most (if not all) modern programming languages provide support (potentially through libraries) for JSON parsing to make it easy to read and work with JRL datasets in your preferred development environment.

 #### Symbols
 We seek to abide by the GTSAM symbol convention for ease of use with GTSAM as a backend.
 This, however limits us as GTSAM Symbols allow for only a single character making it impossible to encode both a robot identifier and semantic variable type identifier.
 By convention JRL uses the symbol as a robot identifier, and differentiates variable types by partitioning the integer space of the key.

 * Variable Type
-    * Pose (Point2/3 or Pose2/2 depending on linearity of problem) : `0 - 999,999,999` (`0-Billions`)
+    * Pose (Point2/3 or Pose2/3 depending on linearity of problem) : `0 - 999,999,999` (`0-Billions`)
     * Landmark (Point2/3) : `1,000,000,000` - `1,999,999,999` (`1-Billions`)
     * Linear Velocities (Vector): `2-Billions`
     * Angular Velocities (Vector): `3-Billions`